maxcell/prince.dev/content/advanced-context/index.md

 tags: ['learning', 'react', 'context']
 ---

-A lot of blog posts highlight React Context as a way to pass data to components without needing to prop drill.
+A lot of blog posts highlight React Context as a way to pass data to components without needing to [prop drill](https://kentcdodds.com/blog/prop-drilling).
 They tend to use an example like passing along user information or creating a light/dark theme.
-I wanted to showcase another way to think about React Context.
+I wanted to showcase another way to think about Context.
 Instead of just passing along data, we'll use Context to refactor our application's management of notifications.
-We'll expose a function so that way developers can have a consistent pattern to follow and users will have a great experience.
+We'll expose a function to allow developers to have a consistent pattern to follow while also improving the user experience.

 ## Background - Reinventing the Wheel Everywhere